About Wales Council of the Blind

-Vision in Wales' board of Trustees will include four representatives - one nominated from each of the four regional steering groups - to bring the views of the regions to the table.
+WCB's Board of Trustees will include four representatives - one nominated from each of the four regional steering groups - to bring the views of the regions to the table.

-What does Vision in Wales do?
+What does Wales Council of the Blind do?

 - We work to assist the Welsh Government by participating in and facilitating consultation